JessKaria/project-4/README.md

 ## Messaging continued.

 As mentioned delivering a strong, secure and private messaging experience was key to the app and I am happy with how it was delivered.
-In hindsight I wish I was able to add in followers and following and also refactor all the code from the messaging component into smaller separate reusable components, however time just wasn't on my side.
+In hindsight, I wish I could add in followers and following and also refactor all the code from the messaging component into smaller separate reusable components, however time just wasn't on my side.

 ## Challenges and learnings